joudbitar/dsa-teacher/docs/README.md

 ## Platform Overview

-DSA Lab is a full-stack learning environment for data structures and algorithms.
+Shelly is a full-stack learning environment for data structures and algorithms.
 It unifies three primary subsystems:

 - **Dashboard (`web/`)** – A Vite + React SPA that provisions learner repositories, unlocks subchallenges, and exposes progress analytics.
 - **CLI (`cli/`)** – A Node.js `commander`-based tool (`dsa`) that runs challenge tests locally, surfaces hints, and posts submissions to the backend.